Angeline Caruso

 Angeline P. Caruso (October 9, 1922 – November 8, 2000) was an American educator, education administrator and former school superintendent.
 Caruso served as interim superintendent of the Chicago Public Schools district from December 13, 1979, until March 25, 1981.
+Although her position was as an interim, Caruso is noted as the first woman to hold the position.

 Early life and education

 Caruso was a native to the South Side of Chicago, Illinois.
 Caruso would be a lifelong resident of Chicago.
 Caruso was educated in the Chicago Public Schools system, attending Burnside Elementary School and later Fenger High School; graduating in 1940.
 Caruso received a bachelor's degree from Chicago Teachers College in 1944, a master's degree in English from Northwestern University in 1950, and a doctorate in educational administration from Harvard University in 1962.

+Career

-Chicago Public Schools career
+Chicago Public Schools

 In the early 1940s, Caruso began working for Chicago Public Schools.
 For her first 17 years with the school district, Caruso worked as a teacher and a counselor.
 From 1961 to 1965, Caruso served as the principal of McDade Elementary School.
 From 1965 to 1968, she served as superintendent of District 25.
 Caruso became Chicago Public Schools’ associate superintendent for curriculum and instruction.